scopeusc/scope-s18/lesson-4/README.md

 ```
 This creates an Express application in your current directory and sets `ejs` to the default view engine.
 More cli options can be found at https://expressjs.com/en/starter/generator.html.
 For simplicity's sake, we will be using this relatively barebones configuration.

+**Copying over the views from the lesson-4-completed**
+Navigate into the lesson-4-completed folder and copy over the views directory into the lesson-4-skeleton, replacing over the one that express generated.

 ----------
 ## Part 2: Introduction to Mongoose
 **Benefits of Mongoose**